enonic/old-xp-doc/doc/developer/my-first-app/next-steps.rst

 Next Steps
 ==========

 This tutorial only covered the basics of app development.
-Explore the documentation and check out examples of more advanced apps on
+Explore the documentation for more in-depth coverage.

+Check our `GitHub <https://github.com/enonic>`_ page for examples of more advanced apps.
-`GitHub <https://github.com/enonic>`_.
 The `Xeon <https://github.com/enonic/app-xeon-onepager>`_ app is fairly simple but still much more advanced than this.
-Be sure to view the 6.0 branch.
-The `Superhero <https://github.com/enonic/app-superhero-blog>`_ app is more complicated but still a work in progress (use the new6 branch).
+The `Superhero <https://github.com/enonic/app-superhero-blog>`_ blog app is also a good place to see more advanced code.

+Visit our `YouTube <https://www.youtube.com/user/EnonicCommunity>`_ chanel for training videos.

+Need help?
+Ask questions on our `forum <https://discuss.enonic.com>`_ or answer questions from others.